Mikod Kökényesradnót: Social ascension

 Emeric died sometime in 1285 or 1286.
 In accordance with his will, Mikod and his nephew John divided their estates at Koppánd and Ivántelke in March 1286, and Mikod allowed his nephew to donate his late brother's portions to the cathedral chapter of Transylvania for the latter's spiritual salvation in that year.
 According to a document from March 1288, their father Mikod I once willed his sons, Mikod II and Emeric obliging them to make a pilgrimage to the Holy Land.
 Due to political circumstances and lack of wealth, the brothers could not fulfill this wish.
 In 1279 or 1280, papal legate Philip, Bishop of Fermo excused them from the oath in exchange for paying 50 silver marks for one of the churches.
 This vow has also not been fulfilled until Emeric's death.
 Unable to pay the summon, Mikod donated his land Szentmiklós to Peter Monoszló, Bishop of Transylvania in order to finance the re-construction of the St. Michael's Cathedral in March 1288.
-He also requested Ladislaus IV to confirm the donation; consequently he acknowledged the king's supremacy despite the chaotic situation in Hungary and Ladislaus' complete politicial isolation by that time.
+He also requested Ladislaus IV to confirm the donation; consequently he acknowledged the king's supremacy despite the chaotic situation in Hungary and Ladislaus' complete political isolation by that time.
 Mikod pledged a portion of his village Nagyfalu in Baranya County to his "relatives" Julius and Peter Kán in March 1294 for 50 silver marks with a redemption period of seven months.
 Mikod and his sons, Nicholas, Demetrius and Peter sold the family estate at Jobostelke in Alsó-Fehér County for 29 silver marks in 1297.
 Mikod was referred to as patron of the Premonstratensian monastery of Garáb in 1281 and in early 1298.
 In the same year, he and his sons exchanged Szentkirály (Sâncrai) and Szászlóna (Luna de Sus) for Marosújvár (Ocna Mureș), a nearby village called Faludi and the tithes of three villages with Peter Monoszló.
 The Kökényesradnóts and the bishop also concluded a mutual defense agreement with each other.
 The elderly Mikod fell ill in 1298.
 On his deathbed, he compiled his last will and testament before the representatives of the collegiate chapter of Buda.
 He bequeathed his estates Jenő and Csobolyó to his daughter Elizabeth and son-in-law John Cente.